 There’s a strong link, for example, between gum disease and cardiovascular disease.
 Keeping gum disease in check through regular cleanings reduces your risk of heart attacks and strokes.
 Oral cancers claim the lives of one American every hour, yet early detection during a dental cleaning can lead to prompt treatment, when oral cancer is more likely curable.

 Changes to your oral health may also be a sign that something is wrong elsewhere in your body.
 Having a familiar relationship with the staff at Kyle Parkway Dentistry means that you have healthcare professionals who are knowledgeable and well-placed to observe potentially dangerous changes.
 So, an uneventful dental cleaning isn’t an extravagance, but rather it’s a reassurance that both your dental and overall health are on track.
-Call or request an appointment online today, if your next cleaning isn’t already scheduled.
+Call or request an appointment online today, if your next cleaning isn’t already scheduled or if you need information about our options for chipped tooth repair in Kyle TX.